Freight train derailment, fire forces Interstate 40 closure near Arizona-New Mexico line - KESQ

 Freight train derailment, fire forces Interstate 40 closure near Arizona-New Mexico line

-SANTA FE, N.M.
-(AP) — A freight train carrying fuel derailed and caught fire Friday near the Arizona-New Mexico state line, forcing the closure of interstate highway that serves as a key trucking route.
+LUPTON, Ariz.
+(AP) — A freight train carrying fuel derailed and caught fire Friday near the Arizona-New Mexico state line, forcing the closure of an interstate highway that serves as a key trucking route.

-No injuries were reported in the midday train wreck east of Houck.
-BNSF Railway spokesperson Lena Kent confirmed the derailment and said there were no injuries to the crew, with company personnel on site working to clear the wreckage.
-Kent said in an email that the cause of the derailment is under investigation.

 Initial passersby posted video and photos on social media of crumpled train cars and billowing, black smoke.